Thailand

 My second day proved to be more interesting.
 I headed for the clock tower and started to understand why Lonely Planet have an obsession with Trang being a clean city.
 That area is quite clean but it is fairly small.
 Just for the record, I would say that Songkhla is about the cleanest city I have seen in Thailand.

 My next stop was something I saw on the free map of Trang that I picked up at the hotel.
 It said, "Prime Minister's House."
-However, I didn't know which Prime Minister, when he was in office and even if he was still alive.
+However, I didn't know which Prime Minister it was referring to, I didn't know when he served, and I didn't even know if he was still alive.

 It was interesting for me to get the views of someone with a lot of political experience in Thailand.
 He had governed some southern provinces before stepping into a central government advisory role.